House-shaped shrine: Function

 As well as relics, some Irish shrines were intended as receptacles for manuscripts, or perhaps as containers for the Eucharist.
 It is thought that most ironwork reliquaries were commissioned in part as status symbols, and primarily to be housed in their home monastery or church, perhaps in front of the altar.
 House-shaped shrine were built to be portable, and were often moved from their fixed church positions for local processions, to collect church dues, for oath swearing or other diplomatic occasions, or less frequently as battle standards to protected the home troops and ask God for victory.
 For this reason, the majority contain carrying hinges to which leather straps could be attached to be carried over the shoulder or around the neck.
-The straps for the Lough Erne shrine, found in 1891 by fishermen, is secured by separate cast escutcheons.
+The straps for the larger Lough Erne shrines, found in 1891 by fishermen, is secured by separate cast escutcheons.
 The inner core of most have lids used to access or display their relic.
 Irish annals from the 8th and 9th centuries record shrines —later described as "reliquiae" or "martires" (martyres)— containing the corporeal remains of saints being carried from town to town by clerics.

 Saint Manchan's shrine was built to hold human remains, while the Tuscan Abbadia San Salvatore shrine, sealed in the 12th century, contained bones that were probably primary.
 A number of Scandinavian examples also contained bones, but many are considered to have been secondary (i.e. added after the shrine was first constructed).
 All but the example at Abbadia San Salvatore are now empty.

 The now badly damaged Breac Maodhóg was probably used as a battle standard, when it would have been carried onto the battlefield by a cleric so as to offer protection to the troops and perhaps bring victory.
 A medieval text on the life of the patron saint of the kings of Leinster, St Maedoc of Ferns, records that the kings of Breifne sought that "the famous wonder-working Breac [was] carried thrice around them" during battle.

 The enshrinement of corporeal relics became less common during the 12th century.
 This was due to the volume of remaining available relics to already "in use", but in part also due to the development of devotional images, although some of these still contained cavities for holding relics.